State of the Park Assessment 2018

 - Ecological Integrity Indicators

 - Indigenous Relations Indicators

 - Visitor Experience Indicator

 - Appendix 2.
 Key issue

 Overview of indicators

-- Area burned measure is rated in fair condition.
+- The Area Burned Condition Class measure is rated as poor.
 This reflects decades of fire suppression that altered forest ecosystems.
-Although progress has been made at restoring fire, the effects of long-term fire exclusion cannot be restored over a 10 year assessment window.
+The effects of long-term fire exclusion cannot be restored over a ten year assessment window.

 - The Freshwater indicator is rated as poor overall.
 The poor condition is the result of a poor Connectivity rating due to historic improper culvert design and placement, and the condition of two measures of fish biodiversity that are affected by historical stocking of non-native fish species.